Vehicle Parking Regulations

 - Coin lot pay per exit Note: Permits will not be sold in any other fashion than indicated above.Due to the demand and the variation of user schedules, such permits would not guarantee a parking space.

 5. Parking permits are non-refundable, unless terminated from school or involuntarily leave the employ of the college.
 At this point, refunds will be issued (for annual and semester permits only) upon presentation of the valid undamaged permit and/or swipe card and a letter stating the departure by Human Resource Service or a signed Withdrawal Form from the Dean’s office.
 In cases where there is no withdrawal form, a refund will only be issued within the first 30 days the parking permit becomes valid.
 Refunds will consist of any unused full month portion of the parking fee paid, less an administration fee as determined by Sault College Financial Services.

-6. All lost or stolen parking permits or swipe cards must be reported to the Physical Resources Department.
+6. All lost or stolen parking permits or swipe cards must be reported to the Facilities Management Department.
 Replacement swipe cards will cost an additional $15.00 each.
 Replacement parking permits will cost an additional $10.00 each.

 8. All applications and payments will be processed daily by the Financial Services Department.
 Cheques returned N.S.F will result in the cards being de-activated immediately and will be subject to an administration fee as determined by Sault College Financial Services.

 9. Card/permit holders are responsible to ensure the currency of their card/permit.